viamrobotics/docs/docs/extend/custom-components-remotes.md

 1. Register the custom component on a new gRPC server instance and start the server.
 You can do this with the [`viam.rpc` library](https://python.viam.dev/autoapi/viam/rpc/index.html) by creating a new `rpc.server.Server` instance.
 1. Add the server as a [remote](/manage/parts-and-remotes/) of your robot.
-2. Configure a command to launch this remote server as a [process](/appendix/glossary/#term-process) of your robot to make sure the remote server is always running alongside the rest of your robot.
+2. Configure a command to launch this remote server as a {{< glossary_tooltip term_id="process" text="process" >}} of your robot to make sure the remote server is always running alongside the rest of your robot.

 Each remote server can host one or many custom components.